Vox’s new Netflix show is just the start of its video ambitions

 Building up the studio

 This is why a project with Netflix seemed so attractive.
-Klein, Chad Mumm–Vox Media’s VP of entertainment–and others on the staff began formulating pitch ideas during the website’s second year in 2015.
+Klein, Chad Mumm–the VP of Vox Entertainment–and others on the staff began formulating pitch ideas during the website’s second year in 2015.
 Mumm, in fact, started an office in Los Angeles in order to get Vox Media’s name in front of the big studios.
 The idea for this show went: Vox.com could create a show about “building a library–as opposed to orienting the editorial process, knowing that everything would be gone as soon as it aired.”

 “Netflix was one of our hoped-for partners,” Klein says.
 Vox pitched multiple other studios the idea, of course.
 Mumm explains that the pitch process focused on broadening Vox’s appeal.
 Strategically, the streaming platform provided a new audience for their content.
 Mumm says the pitch showcased “an elevating of our ambition–we wanted to tell stories that were richer, deeper, longer.”
 He goes, “On top of that, we wanted to take topics that were broadly appealing–that we thought could introduce new audiences to what Vox does so well.”